probot/probot/docs/configuration.md

 You can also specify multiple events to trigger this behavior:

 ```
-on issues and pull_request then…
+on issues or pull_request then…
 ```

 Many events also have an `action` (e.g. `created` for the `issue` event), which can be referenced with dot notation:

 ```
-on issues.labeled and issues.unlabeled then…
+on issues.labeled or issues.unlabeled then…
 ```

 [Webhook events](https://developer.github.com/webhooks/#events) include: